-For 9% LIHTC applications, points awarded for supportive housing and households at or below 25% of the Area Median income (AMI) will be based on the percentage of qualified units; households above 25% and at or below 50% AMI and mixed income housing will be based on the percentage of total units that serve the respective populations.
+For 9% LIHTC Applications, points awarded for supportive housing and households at or below 30% of the Area Median income (AMI) will be based on the percentage of total units that serve households above 30% and at or below 50% AMI and provides rents pursuant to HUD guidelines adjusted for family size throughout the extended use period.
+Projects that promote economic integration by creating mixed income housing will receive points based on the percent of non-qualified units (market rate housing without income restrictions) included.